Snobs (novel): Plot summary

 Edith Lavery is a middleclass single woman who feels she has reached a time in her life when the only chance of riches, fame and success is to marry a rich man.
 Her parents, especially her mother, have spent most of Edith's life trying to make her respectable to the upper classes and are both extremely glad when she announces her courtship and engagement to the bumbling and kind-hearted Charles Broughton, only son and heir of the Marquess of Uckfield.

 The engagement is not looked upon favourably by Charles's mother, the Marchioness of Uckfield ("Googie" to her friends), or by many in Charles's "set".
 His friends and relatives frequently mock Edith and attempt to "catch her out" as an alien to the aristocracy.
 Her greatest enemy of all is Eric Chase, husband of Charles's sister Lady Caroline Chase, who comes from a similar background to Edith herself.

 After the couple marry, they honeymoon in Majorca, but cracks have already begun to form in the marriage.
 Charles bores Edith while Edith puzzles Charles.
 Back at the family seat of Broughton Hall, Edith is tempted by Simon Russell, an actor who is filming scenes for a period drama at Broughton with the story's narrator.
-She embarks on an affair with Russell which leads her to eventually very nearly divorce Charles.
+She embarks on an affair with Russell which leads her to eventually divorce Charles.

 She returns to the Broughton fold upon news of her being pregnant.
 She accepts Charles for who he is and they live "happily enough".